-- 5. What parties or segments of industry are affected by this proposed code change?

-Builders, developers, contractors, and tenants could all be affected by this proposed code change. - 6.
-Can you think of other means or methods to achieve the purpose of the proposed code change?
+- What parties or segments of industry are affected by this proposed code change?
+Builders, developers, contractors, and tenants could all be affected by this proposed code change. - Can you think of other means or methods to achieve the purpose of the proposed code change?
 What might someone opposed to this code change suggest instead?
 Please explain what the alternatives are and why your proposed change is the preferred method or means to achieve the desired result. - At a minimum, mechanical ventilation should be required for all dwelling units, consistent with the IMC.
 Consistent with ASHRAE 62.2, an exhaust-only outdoor air ventilation system should not be permitted (i.e., the outdoor air should be supplied directly to the dwelling unit).
 Consistent with longstanding Minnesota Rules requirements, supply ventilation should be tempered prior to introduction.
-This rationale leads to the specification of balanced ventilation systems with heat or energy recovery (HERVs); note that the Energy Code TAG has recommended that HERVs be required for all single-family, two-family, townhome, and low-rise multifamily dwelling units and that an HERV be required when following the energy code's prescriptive path for high-rise multifamily dwelling units. - 7.
+This rationale leads to the specification of balanced ventilation systems with heat or energy recovery (HERVs); note that the Energy Code TAG has recommended that HERVs be required for all single-family, two-family, townhome, and low-rise multifamily dwelling units and that an HERV be required when following the energy code's prescriptive path for high-rise multifamily dwelling units. - 3.
 What are the probable costs or consequences of not adopting the code change, including those costs or consequences borne by identifiable categories of affected parties, such as separate classes of government units, businesses, or individuals?
-If MN does not adopt this code change proposal, tenants in high-rise multifamily dwelling units may not be provided with mechanical ventilation and may not be able to achieve acceptable indoor air quality.
-This could lead to poor health outcomes and associated health costs that are borne by tenants, corporations, institutions, and states. - 8.
-Are you aware of any federal or state regulation or requirement related to this proposed code change?
+If MN does not adopt this code change proposal, tenants in high-rise multifamily dwelling units may - If MN does not adopt this code change proposal, tenants in high-rise multifamily dwelling units may not be provided with mechanical ventilation and may not be able to achieve acceptable indoor air quality.
+This could lead to poor health outcomes and associated health costs that are borne by tenants, corporations, institutions, and states.

+4. Are you aware of any federal or state regulation or requirement related to this proposed code change?
 If so, please list the federal or state regulation or requirement and your assessment of any differences between the proposed code change and the federal regulation or requirement.
+No.

-Note: Incomplete forms may be returned to the submitter with instruction to complete the form.
+\\\Note: Incomplete forms may be returned to the submitter with instruction to complete the form.
 Only completed forms can considered by the TAG.